Angelina Jolie Goes Naked Under Sheer Veil For ‘Harper’s Bazaar’: ‘I Have Both The Visible & Invisible Scars’

 Jolie’s back tattoo is also clearly visible over her right shoulder blade.

 Hello!
-Magazine revealed the visible tattoo is a Buddhist spell dedicated to her adopted son Maddox.
+Magazine revealed the visible tattoo is a Buddhist spell dedicated to her adopted son, Maddox.

 The tattoo is for protection and is translated as, “May your enemies run far away from you.
 If you acquire riches, may they remain yours always.
 Your beauty will be that of Aspara.
 Wherever you may go, many will attend, serve and protect you, surrounding you on all sides.”

 The mother of six also revealed that Maddox, Pax, Zahara, Knox, Vivienne, and Shiloh have been through a lot personally, but she has learned from the strength and perseverance they have displayed at such young ages.